netheril96/securefs/README.md

 sudo make install
 ```

-If you encounter your build errors, you could try `cmake -DDISABLE_ASM=1 ..` instead.
-Or your compiler/std-lib is out of date.
+If you encounter build errors, you could try `cmake -DDISABLE_ASM=1 ..` instead.
+Or perhaps your compiler is too old.

+By default, it builds for your current machine's CPU type, taking advantage for hardware acceleration if possible.
+To compile for the general architecture, turn on option `GENERAL_ARCH`.

 Run `ctest` to test the program. `ctest -V` for a full output.

+To uninstall the program, just remove `/usr/local/bin/securefs`.

 ## Basic usage